OpenBagTwo/chappeau/README.md

 PearlescentMoon textures are all courtesy of PearlescentMoon.

+The Hermit egg model and textures were extracted from the official Hermitcraft Season 9 world download obtained from [the official website](https://hermitcraft.com/) and were originally created by Danny.

 Many thanks to the creators of
 [this `/give` command generator](https://www.mapmaking.fr/give1.16/) as I was trying to suss out the correct syntax.